Option A

 Why most accounts hide the leak.

-The Conversion Second Opinion identifies which structural layer is costing the budget.
-72-hour written diagnostic, no retainer.
+The Conversion Second Opinion identifies which structural layer is costing the budget. written diagnostic, no retainer.

-The Conversion Second Opinion examines attribution, tracking, feed accuracy, audience signal contamination.
-Written findings.
+The Conversion Second Opinion examines attribution, tracking, feed accuracy, and audience signal contamination in writing.

 PMax includes branded search by default.
 Branded clicks would have converted at 30-60% anyway.
 PMax claims credit because conversions happened in its attribution window.
 Exclude brand, run a separate brand campaign, judge each on its own non-overlapping work.